shuheng-liu/fake-news-detection-pipeline/README.md

 ![a](resources/GEC%20Group%20Presentation.jpg)

-# Notice for collaborators
+# Notice for Collaborators
-## Doing train-test split
+## Doing Train-Test Split
 Specifying `random_state` in `sklearn.model_selection.train_test_split()` ensures same split on different datasets (of the same length), and on different machines.
 (See this [link](https://stackoverflow.com/questions/43095076/scikit-learn-train-test-split-can-i-ensure-same-splits-on-different-datasets))